 Community and Clinical Services

-The Georgetown University Center for Child and Human Development (GUCCHD) provides multi-disciplinary clinical services to support children, youth, and adults (with disabilities).
-Our goal is to improve the quality of life for children and families in the Washington DC metropolitan area served by other community agencies.
+The Georgetown University Center for Child and Human Development (GUCCHD) provides interdisciplinary services to support children, youth, adults, and their families, including those with disabilities.
+Our goal is to improve their quality of life within the Washington DC metropolitan area and in communities across the world.

-Our Center has a commitment to partnering with community-based organizations to provide services and support in the neighborhoods where individuals live, work and play.
-An emphasis is placed on support that is responsive to individual needs, culture and language.
-We offer services both within the Georgetown/ MedStar medical center and in the DC community.
+Our Center has a commitment to partnering with community-based organizations to provide services and support in the communities where individuals live, work, and play.
+An emphasis is placed on support that is responsive to individual needs, culture, and language.
+Domestically, we offer support to services both within the Georgetown/MedStar medical center and in the DC community.
+Globally, we work with local non-governmental organizations and community-based organizations to offer services and support.

-Our Center faculty provides clinical services to and supports for individuals who experience a range of physical, intellectual, and behavioral challenges across the lifespan.
+Our Center faculty provides clinical and community services to and supports for individuals who experience a range of physical, intellectual, and behavioral challenges across the lifespan.

 For more information about our capacity to design and deliver community and clinical services contact us at: email@example.com